VCUBrandcenter/XD-Toolbox/README.md

 - [Moat](http://www.moat.com/) - Search any brand and find it's banner ads.
 - [Beetle](https://beetle.email) - Site that aggregates email marketing from some of the top companies.
 Has campaigns going back to 2013 and you can download the code.
 - [Rich Media Gallery](http://www.richmediagallery.com/) - Great resource of best in class display ads as well as Google/DoubleClick specific capabilities.
-- [Facebook Studio](https://www.facebook-studio.com/) - Showcases the best marketing campaigns ran on Facebook.
+- [Facebook Inspiration](https://www.facebook.com/business/inspiration/gallery) - Showcases the best marketing campaigns ran on Facebook.
-- [Google Creative Gallery](https://www.thinkwithgoogle.com/intl/en-gb/creative-gallery/) - Use to be the Google Sandbox, a great collection of the leading digital ads, with a Google products focus.

 ### Ad Mockups
 *Tools to help you design and build digital ads*